Mountain worship: In Japan

 Later, Shugenjas and Yamabushis, who were descended from Esoteric Buddhism and Taoism, went deep into the mountains to practice asceticism in order to disconnect from the mundane world and achieve Enlightenment.
 This later gave rise to Shugendō and spell-like religions.

 Mountain gods are often linked to Sea gods in Japan.
 Examples including Konpira Gongen.
 The logic behind it is that mountains are often used for navigation in the sea, so mountain deities help sailors.
-There's a "Sea Shugendo" in which many mountain traditions are applied to the sea, notably centering around Oarai Isosaki Shrine.
+There is a "Sea Shugendo" in which many mountain traditions are applied to the sea, notably centering around Oarai Isosaki Shrine.

 Main forms

 The main forms of mountain worship in Japan can be summarized as follows.